 The deadline for submission of ALL application materials is January 10th.
 Application materials post-marked after the deadline will be considered for admissions and financial support, however, priority will be given to applicants who meet the deadline.
 Generally, students commencing their graduate studies in the fall semester will more likely receive financial support in the form of Teaching Assistantships.
 TA-ships offer full tuition awards and a monthly stipend (9 months).

 You must have a Bachelors degree in order to apply to the UAF Masters program.
-UAF Master of Arts degrees are available with concentrations in:
+UAF Master of Music degree is offered in performance area only.
+UAF does offer an Interdisciplinary Master of Arts degree.
+Please go to http://www.uaf.edu/gradsch/classes/interdisciplinary-program/ for more information.

 STEP 1 - UAF Application for Graduate Admission – Online Application